New Year’s Resolutions

 There are benefits to increasing your ACT composite score no matter where you fall on the ACT score spectrum.

 One Point Improvement

 At Get Smarter Prep, we have had some students who only went up on point on their ACT.
 Sometimes all a student needs is a one-point improvement, other times they were looking for a four-point jump.
 What many don’t understand is that one point can mean the difference between a $1,000 yearly scholarship ($4,000 over the span of 4 years) and no scholarship at all.
 That one point difference is still an advantage!

 Let’s say on this last ACT you achieved a composite score of 24.
 Roughly 100,000 other college bound students with that score, as well as entered the range in which most colleges begin offering scholarships.
 Also, some colleges are offering automatic admission with a 24 (most of these schools also have minimum GPA standards and curriculum requirements).

 Every point earned on the ACT is a step in the right direction.
 Don’t lose heart if you only bump up one point, there are still benefits to that one point.
 As Benjamin Franklin once said, “An investment in knowledge pays the best interest.”

 Most students look forward to summer simply because there’s no homework, no tests to study for, and it’s sunny and nice out!
 Whatever your reason is to love summer, there may be a gently nagging in the back of your mind that you have a ton left to do to get ready for college.
-Summer is the perfect time to capitalize on this and get ahead of the game.
+Planning for college in the summer is a great way to get ahead of the game.

 Get Smarter Prep offers several different options to help students prepare for college including a Career/Assessment test, how to build a College List, and Essay Writing Courses.